Menu

 Costs of Service

-The judge will want to be satisfied that the costs are reasonable having regard to all of the circumstances, including the amount of the claim and the methods of service available.
+The judge will want to be satisfied that the costs are reasonable having regard to all of the circumstances.
+This includes the amount of the claim and the methods of service available.
 For example, if you used a process server instead of registered mail you will have to justify the extra cost.

 How helpful was this article?